 Q: What if I want my State Wildflower license tag now but my present tag has not yet expired?

-A: You can purchase a State Wildflower tag at any time online or at your tax collector's office.
-However, you will pay an additonal fee to switch plates.
+A: You can purchase a State Wildflower tag at any time at your tax collector's office.
+However, you will pay an additional fee to switch plates.

 Q: I went to my tag office, but I did not see the State Wildflower tag on the wall or in the license plate samples book.

-A: There are more than 120 specialty license plates now sold in Florida, so it can be difficult to find the State Wildflower tag among them.
-Just tell the clerk you want flower power – the State Wildflower license tag!
+A: Florida has more than 120 specialty license plates, so it can be difficult to find the State Wildflower tag among them.
+Just tell the clerk you want the State Wildflower license tag.

 Q: I have a personalized “vanity” tag.
 Can I still get the State Wildflower license plate?

 A: Yes.
 The State Wildflower tag’s center-logo design can accommodate up to seven letters and a space or hyphen.
-For more information on personalized tags, click here.
+See more information on personalized tags.